djesmond/AgileField/README.md

 Simple controlled inputs for react.
 AgileFields is an easy way to separate the presentational(stateless) component from the stateful input component.

+I no longer work on this project.
+Consider using [formik](https://github.com/jaredpalmer/formik).

 # Usage
 AgileField allows any component to be wrapped with a stateful component to handle [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components) React inputs.